 The condition doesn’t even necessarily prevent one from becoming a successful writer—just look at Noel Gallagher, the lead guitarist of Oasis, and the songwriter behind “Wonderwall,” “Don’t Look Back In Anger,” and many more hit songs.
 If you’re dyslexic, it’s true that you’ll face a more difficult path while learning than your peers, but if you have a support system, you can add your name to the list of luminaries above.
-Here’s a partial list of scholarship options for dyslexic students to ease the pressures:
+Here’s a partial list of dyslexia scholarships to ease the pressures:

 The latter, made possible by a donation from Anne’s daughter Allegra, applies to students who seek to attend “a two-year community college, a vocational or technical training program, or a specialized program.”
 Both scholarships are open to high school seniors with documented learning disabilities that participate in community service and demonstrate financial need.
 The Anne Ford scholarship is renewable over four years, while the Allegra Ford Thomas scholarship is a one-time award of $2,500.

-Deadline: March 2, 2018
+Deadline: March 1, 2020

 Although nearly everyone knows of dyslexia’s existence, there are many misconceptions about the condition and its negative side effects.
-To combat this issue, organizations such as Dyslexic Advantage seek to educate the community at large about the condition and the realities faced by those who have it.
+To combat this issue, organizations such as the Dyslexic Advantage seek to educate the community at large about the condition and the realities faced by those who have it.
 One of their efforts at this goal is the Karina Eide Memorial Scholarship, offered annually to dyslexic college freshmen that aspire to continue their education.
-The award is open to students who attend both two and four year schools, as long as they’ve completed at least one semester (or term) of education.
+The award is open to students who attend both two and four-year schools, as long as they’ve completed at least one semester (or term) of education.
 In 2016, fifteen students received the award from schools that included California State University, Troy, and Cornell.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!